Investigation: Heartbreak, anguish after NJ family says contractor skipped out on job

 "I knew that mentally he was very depressed over the situation," Sherriton said.

 "Why you want to keep my 10 grand I gave you.
-Can't believe you do this to a dying old man and crippled daughter," the message read.
+Can't believe you do this to a dying old man and crippled daughter."

 Later that day, Warren killed himself.
 He was 82 years old.

-In March, Teresa lost her battle with breast cancer not long after our interview with her.
+In March, Teresa lost her battle with breast cancer not long after we interviewed her for this story.

 At that time, she said of the loss of her dad, "He felt he let me down and the whole family down."